logo

 This page describes some details of the installation process and gives hints for trouble shooting.

-Reference platforms for compilation are
+Reference platforms for compilation (all 64bit) are shown below.
+Compilation should work there.

-Fedora 17 x386 gcc 4.7.0 Testing only
+Fedora 25 gcc 6.3.1 Testing

-OpenSUSE 12.2 x386 gcc 4.7.1 Testing only
+OpenSUSE 42.2 gcc 4.8.5 Testing

 UNIX-like Systems